piskvorky/gensim-data/README.md

 💡 When you use the gensim download API, **all data will be stored in the `~/gensim-data` folder**.

+💡 Each dataset comes with its own original license, which the users should study before using the dataset.
+We are not the copyright holders, and are not responsible for any potential license breaches by users.

 In current repository, all data stored as attachment files in [github-releases](https://github.com/RaRe-Technologies/gensim-data/releases)

 ## Quickstart